-No winning ticket for Friday night's $60 million Lotto Max jackpot
+No winning ticket for Friday night's $60 million Lotto max jackpot

 The Canadian Press

-TORONTO -- The massive $60 million Lotto Max jackpot has gone unclaimed for another week.
+TORONTO -- Once again the $60 million Lotto Max jackpot has gone unclaimed.

-However, 21 of the 46 Maxmillion prizes of $1 million each were won, with four of those prizes being shared by multiple ticket holders.
+The draw also offered 50 Maxmillion prizes of $1 million each, 33 of which were claimed by a total 45 winning tickets, meaning several will be shared.

-The jackpot for the next Lotto Max draw on June 1 will again be approximately $60 million, but the number of Maxmillion prizes will increase to 50.
+The jackpot for the next Lotto Max draw on June 8 will remain at approximately $60 million, but the number of Maxmillion prizes will rise to 52.

 Top Video